Thinking about joining the Army? It can be one of those choices that really change your life in exciting ways.

 - U.S. citizens or permanent residents

-This includes push-ups, sit-ups, and a two-mile run.
+They also conduct a physical fitness test, which includes push-ups, sit-ups, and a two-mile run.

 Frequently Asked Questions